Aetheria Classroom RPG

 Why Include a Failure?

 The I→II→III pipeline worked as governance — it caught problems, preserved decisions, and enabled this post-mortem.
 The product needs iteration, but the system that produced it is sound.
 That's what governance as creative infrastructure looks like in practice: not preventing failure, but making failure legible and recoverable.[12]
 Papert's constructionism holds that the best learning happens through building things that fail and then understanding why — Aetheria itself became an instance of the pedagogy it tried to teach, and this post-mortem is the assignment.
+Within a system of 116 repositories across 8 organs, Aetheria demonstrates that the governance model produces accountable outcomes even when the product itself requires further iteration.

 References